Snyder-Hill v. The Ohio State University and Moxley v. The Ohio State University

 In 2020, OSU released federally required data showing that, from 2018-2019, it had received reports of 2,201 instances of fondling and 127 instances of rape attributable to Strauss.

-OSU’s institutional indifference to the rights and safety of its students—who, collectively, were exposed to decades of sexual abuse by Dr. Strauss—is staggering.
-Plaintiffs filed suit against OSU in the hope that the university will fulfill its goal of becoming “a national leader” in preventing and responding to sexual misconduct by making the systemic changes needed to ensure that students can obtain their education in a safe environment, free from sexual harassment and abuse by OSU employees.
+OSU’s institutional indifference to the rights and safety of its students and others—who, collectively, were exposed to decades of sexual abuse by Dr. Strauss—is staggering.
+Plaintiffs filed suit against OSU in the hope that the university will fulfill its stated goal of becoming “a national leader” in preventing and responding to sexual misconduct by making the systemic changes needed to ensure that students can obtain their education in a safe environment, free from sexual harassment and abuse by OSU employees.
 Plaintiffs also seek compensation for their injuries caused by OSU’s failure to take appropriate action to stop Dr. Strauss’s known sexual predation, in violation of Title IX of the Education Amendments of 1972.

 OSU moved to dismiss the case, arguing that plaintiffs’ claims are barred by the statute of limitations.
 After the initial motion to dismiss was briefed, the court ordered the parties to participate in mediation.
 On March 15, 2019, the court referred the case to mediation before Senior U.S. District Court Judge Michael R. Barrett of the Southern District of Ohio.

 On June 28th, 2021, 34 additional Strauss survivors took action in a separate complaint, Moxley v.
 The Ohio State University.
 Public Justice joined as co-counsel in this case as well.
 The additional case illustrates the systemic failure of OSU to protect its students from sexual abuse.